opencontainers/runtime-spec/config.md

       CPU affinity after the process is moved to container's cgroup, and the final affinity is determined by the Linux kernel.
 * **`landlock`** (object, OPTIONAL) specifies the Landlock unprivileged access control settings for the container process.
    Note that `noNewPrivileges` must be set to true to use this feature.
    For more information about Landlock, see [Landlock documentation][landlock].
    `landlock` contains the following properties:

-    * **`ruleset`** (object, OPTIONAL) the `ruleset` field identifies a set of rules (i.e., actions on objects) that need to be handled (i.e., restricted).
+   * **`handledAccess`** (object, OPTIONAL) specifies the access rights that will be restricted by the ruleset.
-    The `ruleset` currently contains the following types:
+   The `handledAccess` currently contains the following types:
        * **`handledAccessFS`** (array of strings, OPTIONAL) is an array of FS typed actions that are handled by a ruleset.
        If no rule explicitly allow them, they should then be forbidden.
-        * **`handledAssessNetwork`** (array of strings, OPTIONAL) is an array of NETWORK typed actions that are handled by a ruleset.
-(The NETWORK typed actions are avaliable when the ABI version >= 4. the behavior of the NETWORK typed actions is not used when the ABI version is less than 4 will depend on the **`disableBestEffort`**)
+       * **`handledAccessNetwork`** (array of strings, OPTIONAL) is an array of NETWORK typed actions that are handled by a ruleset.
+(The NETWORK typed actions are available when the ABI version >= 4.
+The behavior when the ABI version is less than 4 will depend on the **`enableBestEffort`**)
-    * **`rules`** (object, OPTIONAL) the `rules` field specifies the security policies (i.e., actions allowed on objects) to be added to an existing ruleset.
+   * **`rules`** (object, OPTIONAL) specifies the security policies (i.e., actions allowed on objects) to be enforced.
    The `rules` currently contains the following types:
        * **`pathBeneath`** (array of objects, OPTIONAL) is an array of the file-hierarchy typed rules.
        Entries in the array contain the following properties:
            * **`allowedAccess`** (array of strings, OPTIONAL) is an array of FS typed actions that are allowed by a rule.
 The actions are grouped by the ABI version in the following description:
                1. ABI version >= 1:
-                    1. exectute
+                   1. execute
                    2. write_file
                    3. read_file
                    4. read_dir
                    5. remove_dir
                    6. remove_file
                    7. make_char
                    8. make_dir
                    9. make_reg
                    10. make_sock
                    11. make_fifo
                    12. make_block
                    13. make_sym
                2. ABI version >= 2:
                    1. refer
                3. ABI version >= 3:
                    1. truncate
            * **`paths`** (array of strings, OPTIONAL) is an array of files or parent directories of the file hierarchies to restrict.
-        * **`portBeneath`** (array of objects, OPTIONAL) is an array of the network-hierarchy typed rules.
+       * **`networkPort`** (array of objects, OPTIONAL) is an array of the network socket rules.
        Entries in the array contain the following properties:
            * **`allowedAccess`** (array of strings, OPTIONAL) is an array of NETWORK typed actions that are allowed by a rule.
 The actions are grouped by the ABI version in the following description:
                1. ABI version >= 4:
                    1. bind
                    2. connect
            * **`ports`** (array of strings, OPTIONAL) is an array of network ports to restrict.
-    * **`disableBestEffort`** (bool, OPTIONAL) the `disableBestEffort` field disables the best-effort security approach for Landlock access rights.
+   * **`enableBestEffort`** (bool, OPTIONAL) the `enableBestEffort` field disables the best-effort security approach for Landlock access rights.
    This is for conditions when the Landlock access rights explicitly configured by the container are not supported or available in the running kernel.
    If the best-effort security approach is enabled (`false`), the runtime SHOULD enforce the strongest rules configured up to the current kernel support, and only be [logged as a warning](runtime.md#warnings) for those not supported.
    If disabled (`true`), the runtime MUST [generate an error](runtime.md#errors) if one or more rules specified by the container is not supported.
-	Default is `false`, i.e., following a best-effort security approach.
+   Default is `true`, i.e., following a best-effort security approach.

 ### <a name="configUser" />User